Twint-AG/sdk/resources/docs/use-cases.rst

 Confirm order
 -------------
-The SDK will always start orders that are implicitly confirmed, meaning: as soon as the user confirms the order, the amount will be charged.
-Still in rare cases, e.g. when the initial order has been started with requiring explicit merchant confirmation, it might be necessary to manually confirm the order.
+The SDK creates orders that require explicit confirmation from the merchant: it’s not enough that the customer has confirmed the order in the app, the merchant also needs to explicitly confirm for the amount to be transferred.

 To check if an order needs confirmation, call |method-value-order-is-confirmation-pending| on the |class-value-order|
 object before calling the |method-client-confirm-order| method of the |class-client| object.